esheldon/nsim/config/README.txt

     sim-e16 same as e08 but net psf anisotropy in both dims sim-e17

+    variance looks about the same; I think this is because doing admom, so it is almost like we are coadding anyway

+    - new one where fitting psf. this time use gauss psf so we are doing a good psf fit.
+Will compare with and without good psf fitting, sort of maximal difference in the variance

+    - sim-eg01
+        - like sim-e16, coadding
+        - run-eg01-mcal-01 running at nersc

+    - sim-eg02
+        - like sim-e17, not coadding
+        - run-eg02-mcal-01 running at nersc

     # sim-e14ln
     # fwhm dist similar to DES but low noise
     # now using higher interpolation